Subterranean London: Water and waste

 The River Thames runs west–east through the centre of London.
 Many tributaries flow into it.
 Over time these changed from water sources to untreated sewers and disease sources.
 As the city developed from a cluster of villages, many of the Thames tributaries were buried or converted into canals.

 The rivers failed to carry all the sewage of the growing metropolis.
 The resulting health crisis led to the creation of the London sewerage system (designed by Joseph Bazalgette) in the late nineteenth century.
 It was one of the world's first modern sewer systems and is still in use today, having been designed to account for the city's continued growth.

 The Thames Water Ring Main is a notable large-scale water supply infrastructure, comprising 80 kilometres of wide-bore water-carrying tunnels.

-The Thames Tideway Tunnel, due for completion in 2025, will be a deep tunnel 25 km long, running mostly under the tidal section of the River Thames through central London to capture, store and convey almost all the raw sewage and rainwater that currently overflows into the river.
+The Thames Tideway Tunnel, which became fully operational in 2025, is a deep tunnel 25 km long, running mostly under the tidal section of the River Thames through central London to capture, store and convey almost all the raw sewage and rainwater that would otherwise overflow into the river.